chadaort/personal-site-2022/content/blog/block-editor-migration/index.md

-It was a fair amount of work to migrate Snopes to the block editor since they have a lot of content that was written with the classic editor.
-The project was too big for me to handle alone, so we hired a project manager and a couple of developers from [Human Made](https://humanmade.com/) for five, two-week sprints.
+Due to Snopes' extensive collection of content written with the classic editor, it took a lot of work to migrate their content to the block editor.
+Since the project was too big for me to handle alone, we contracted with [Human Made](https://humanmade.com/) for project management and development support.

 - Requirements gathering
 - Development planning and data modeling
 - Block development
 - Editorial documentation and training

-Since we were rethinking the data model, it was the perfect time to rethink how writers enter data for each of our content types.
-We met with several members of the editorial team to better understand their workflow and pain points with the classic editor.
-We had a solid understanding of what they needed after several meetings and going through the story creation process with several writers.
+Since we were revisiting the data model, this was the time to review editorial needs to understand the content fields they were using and their business purpose.
+We met with several editorial team members to map out their workflow and understand their pain points with the classic editor.
+After several meetings with the writers, we had a solid understanding of what they needed.

-In the [block editor](https://wordpress.org/support/article/wordpress-editor/), you get visual support out of the box so the editorial team can break their content up into columns and apply styles to elements.
-Having audited all our existing data fields and associated them with business needs, we were able to identify blocks as project requirements.
-In order to ensure that all stakeholders were satisfied, we focused development sprints on the big-ticket items with immediate editorial value.
+In the [block editor](https://wordpress.org/support/article/wordpress-editor/), you get a lot of layout support so the editorial team can break their content up into columns and apply styles to elements.
+Having audited all our existing data fields and associated them with business needs, we identified blocks as project requirements.
+Then, to ensure that all stakeholders were satisfied, we focused development sprints on the big-ticket items with immediate editorial value.

-The editorial team was happy with the transition and really like working with a more modern editor.
+The editorial team was happy with the transition and liked working with a more modern editor.